MP Estate Planning UK

 Major Differences Between the Two

-The primary differences between wills and trusts lie in their purpose, scope, and effectiveness.
+The primary differences between wills and trusts lie in their timing, scope, and effectiveness.
 Here are the key distinctions:

 Understanding these differences is crucial in deciding whether a will, a trust, or both are right for your estate planning needs.
-Consulting with a will and trust attorney can provide personalized guidance tailored to your specific situation.
+In practice, most families benefit from having both — a will to cover any assets outside the trust and to appoint guardians for children, and a trust to protect the family home and major assets.
+Consulting with a specialist trust and estate planning solicitor can provide personalised guidance tailored to your specific situation.
+As we like to say: the law — like medicine — is broad.
+You wouldn’t want your GP doing surgery.

 Benefits of Creating a Will

-A will is more than just a legal document; it’s a way to express your wishes and secure your family’s future.
-Creating a will can provide peace of mind, knowing that your loved ones will be taken care of according to your desires.
+A will is more than just a legal document; it’s your voice when you’re no longer here.
+Creating a will can provide peace of mind, knowing that your loved ones will be taken care of according to your wishes.

 Simplicity and Ease of Creation

-One of the significant benefits of creating a will is its simplicity.
-The process is relatively straightforward, and with the right guidance, you can ensure that your will is valid and reflects your wishes.
-We understand that this can be a daunting task, but with our expertise, we can make it a manageable process.
+One of the significant benefits of creating a will is its relative simplicity.
+The process is straightforward, and with the right guidance, you can ensure that your will is valid and reflects your wishes.
+While a will is the foundation of any estate plan, it’s important to understand that a will alone may not provide sufficient protection — it cannot shield assets from care fees, it doesn’t take effect until after death, and it must go through probate.

-To create a valid will in the UK, you must:
+To create a valid will in England and Wales, you must:

-• Sign the document in the presence of two witnesses
+• Sign the document in the presence of two independent witnesses who are present at the same time

 Executor Responsibilities and Duties

 An executor is the person responsible for carrying out the instructions in your will.
 They play a crucial role in ensuring that your assets are distributed according to your wishes.
-When choosing an executor, it’s essential to select someone you trust, as they will be responsible for managing your estate.
+When choosing an executor, it’s essential to select someone you trust, as they will be responsible for managing your estate through what can be a lengthy process.

 Executor ResponsibilitiesDescription

-Managing the EstateCollecting and managing the assets, paying debts, and distributing the remaining assets according to the will.
+Managing the EstateCollecting and valuing all assets, paying debts and liabilities, settling any inheritance tax due, and distributing the remaining assets according to the will.

-Applying for ProbateSubmitting the will to the probate registry and obtaining the necessary authority to manage the estate.
+Applying for ProbateSubmitting the will to the Probate Registry and obtaining a Grant of Probate — the legal authority needed to access and manage the estate’s assets.

-Communicating with BeneficiariesKeeping beneficiaries informed about the progress of the estate administration.
+Communicating with BeneficiariesKeeping beneficiaries informed about the progress of the estate administration and providing estate accounts once complete.

 Addressing Personal Wishes

 A will allows you to express your personal wishes regarding the distribution of your assets.
 This can include specific bequests, such as leaving a particular item to a loved one or making a charitable donation.
-By including these wishes in your will, you can ensure that your legacy is carried out as you intend.
+Leaving 10% or more of your net estate to charity can reduce the IHT rate from 40% to 36%, which can benefit both the charity and your beneficiaries.

 For instance, you can use your will to: